undergrad-partner-school

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-There were 2,550 students who acquired need-based financial aid of any kind.
+2,550 students secured some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Lehigh University is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was found to be 2,586.
+The total number of students (including freshmen) who were determined to have financial need came to be 2,586.
 The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $7,623,396, and state $55,865.
 The students of Lehigh University received the -institutional need-based aid in the amount of $130,410,790, and external in the amount of $1,160,176.

 $23,734